|| Feedback | Conditional Formatting ||

 A much better solution is to paint the cells using Conditional Formatting - this can change the colouring automatically depending on the value each cell contains.
-The VBA functions described above will not work with this process.
-It is however possible to use other formulas to mimic the same conditions which are applied to the formatting.
+The VBA functions described above will not work with colours set using conditional formatting.
+However it is possible to use other formulas which are based on the same conditions that have been applied to the formatting.

 |Get this information as a document